Sudbury Reside Project

 Construction began on the first two houses the first week of May 2022.
 The Community Builders North team started interior demotion, renovation of the main floor and basement into two modern, energy efficient unit of housing.

-Raising the Roof estimates that the renovations of the first two properties will be completed by early 2023.
+Raising the Roof estimates that the renovations of the first two properties will be completed by Spring 2023.

-Raising the Roof anticipates that the first families and individuals that are experiencing or are at risk of experiencing homelessness will move into their new homes in early 2023.
+Raising the Roof anticipates that the first families and individuals that are experiencing or are at risk of experiencing homelessness will move into their new homes by summer 2023.
 Local organizations will provide property management and ongoing wraparound supports to the tenants.

 The Community Builders North team will begin renovating the third and fourth properties.

-Raising the Roof estimates that by summer 2023, the renovations will be complete on all 5 properties, resulting in 10 new units of affordable housing with supports and 35 people with barriers to employment will have had hands on training and employment as they completed the renovations.
+Raising the Roof estimates that by fall 2024, the renovations will be complete on all 5 properties, resulting in 10 new units of affordable housing with supports and 35 people with barriers to employment will have had hands on training and employment as they completed the renovations.

 Before and Construction Photos